theupdateframework/pep-on-pypi-with-tuf/README.rst

 with any other snapshot, and deleted independently without affecting any other snapshot.

-The solution presented in this PEP is that every metadata or data file written to disk MUST include in its filename the `cryptographic hash`__ of the file.
+The solution presented in this PEP is that every metadata or data file managed by PyPI and written to disk MUST include in its filename the `cryptographic hash`__ of the file.
 How would this help clients that use the TUF protocol to securely and consistently install or update a project from PyPI?

 __ https://en.wikipedia.org/wiki/Cryptographic_hash_function